-This month, writer Ben Ehrenreich and Rabbi Brant Rosen had an open and frank discussion about the plight of the Palestinian people in the face of Israel’s presence in Gaza.
-Dick and I listened intently in a packed room at a location on the Westside.
+When writer Ben Ehrenreich and Rabbi Brant Rosen sat for a frank discussion about the plight of the Palestinian people in the face of Israel’s presence in Gaza, the LA Progressive was there.
+Dick and I listened intently in a packed room at a location on the Westside of Los Angeles.

-A week before, while at an LA Progressive co-sponsored event—the Sanctuary Town Hall at the SEIU headquarters, which was organized to show the L.A.
-City Council that demand for a robust City of Sanctuary ordinance is strong—we stood in solidarity with the attendees.
+A week before, we stood in solidarity with a group at an LA Progressive co-sponsored event—the Sanctuary Town Hall at the SEIU headquarters, which was organized to show the L.A.
+City Council that demand for a robust City of Sanctuary ordinance is strong.

-Several factors contribute to this but the least addressed is the unrelenting and damaging nature of this country’s racial and ethnic apartheid systems.
-That’s right, apartheid—a policy or system of segregation or discrimination on the grounds of race (and I’d add ethnicity).
+The United States implemented state sanctioned racial apartheid for most of its history starting with the inception of the nation.
+In contrast, South Africa’s apartheid laws were only on the books for about 50 years.
+That’s right, apartheid—a set of polices or a system of segregation or discrimination on the grounds of race (and I’d add ethnicity) has been the way of the land since the beginning.
 Yes, it’s true that the United States no longer imposes overt state sanctioned apartheid on its people.
 But it doesn’t have to.
-Its socially sanctioned apartheid systems are just as effective and produce pretty much the same results.
+Its socially sanctioned apartheid systems are doing just fine.
+In fact, they are as effective and produce pretty much the same results as the state sanctioned segregation laws of yesteryear.

 Case in point: in 2017, public schools are more racially and ethnically segregated than they were in 1954.
-The vast majority of people in the United States live in neighborhoods along side people who look like them.
+The vast majority of people in the United States live in neighborhoods along side people who pretty much look like them.
 In 1954, the U.S. Supreme Court found, in Brown v.
-Board of Education, that separate is inherently unequal—that racial segregation yields inequality.
+Board of Education, that separate is inherently unequal— and most importantly that racial segregation yields inequality.

-Socially sanctioned apartheid is sanctioned by the Left and by the Right.
-I suspect the Right is comfortable with segregation.
-But I don’t think that’s the case with the Left.
-I think the Left sanctions apartheid partly by our silence and by our lack of initiative to mount a serious campaign to end it.
+Although I claim that the Left and the Right both sanction racial and ethnic segregation I suspect that the Left sanctions apartheid partly by our silence and by our lack of initiative to mount a serious campaign to end it.
 Yet, until we do, we can’t have the kinds of coalitions that are powerful enough to mobilize against the oppressive policies we see handed down everyday.

 In his book, Under the Affluence: Shaming the Poor, Praising the Rich and Sacrificing the Future of America, well known white anti-racist Tim Wise makes the case that economic inequality in this country is caused primarily by predatory affluence.
 He maintains that until we address racial divisions we’ll never be able to accomplish our overall progressive goals.